A Brief History of the Treadmill

 A first US patent was issued in 1913 for a treadmill ‘training machine’.

-In 1952, muscle powered treadmills became a thing of the past, with Robert Bruce and Wayne Quinton inventing the first electric treadmill that would be used to diagnose lung or heart conditions.
-These would later be used in homes, gyms, hospitals and other locations.
+In 1952, we saw muscle-powered treadmills become a thing of the past, with Robert Bruce and Wayne Quinton inventing the first electric treadmill that would be used to diagnose lung or heart conditions.
+These would later be used in homes, gyms, hospitals, and other locations.

-Fortunately or unfortunately, depending on your point of view, the treadmill made a resurgence in the early 1970s largely down to the work of Dr. Kenneth H. Cooper, the man who popularised the running craze of the 1970s.
+Fortunately or unfortunately, depending on your point of view, the treadmill made a resurgence in the early 1970s, largely thanks to the work of Dr. Kenneth H. Cooper, the man who popularized the running craze of the 1970s.

 Dr. Kenneth H. Cooper was a firm advocate of using the treadmill stress test to detect potential cardiovascular problems.
 This attracted criticism from other physicians due to the intensity of the test, potentially inducing heart attacks in patients.

-However, such instances are known to be rare, with it being viewed as a safe protocol today, that doesn’t require injections or subject patients to radiation exposure.
+However, we have found such instances to be rare, with it being viewed as a safe protocol today that doesn’t require injections or subject patients to radiation exposure.

 New Treadmill Technology

-In 2003, LifeFitness released the first touchscreen treadmill with USB connectivity, accommodating for Apple iPod users.
+In 2003, LifeFitness released the first touchscreen treadmill with USB connectivity, accommodating Apple iPod users.

-Then treadmills at work desks became a popular trend, enabling people to burn calories whilst ‘resting’.
+Then treadmills at work desks became a popular trend, enabling people to burn calories while ‘resting’.

-Today, world records are beaten using treadmills, with ultra marathon runner Susie Chan doing so in 2016 — running 68.54 miles in 12 hours.
+Today, world records are beaten using treadmills, with ultramarathon runner Susie Chan doing so in 2016 by running 68.54 miles in 12 hours.

 The Future of Treadmills

-Hydrotherapy has also seen treadmills be used underwater, with companies such as H20 for Fitness creating such models; optimized to reduce impact, yet provide greater resistance.
+Hydrotherapy has also seen treadmills used underwater, with companies such as H20 for Fitness creating such models optimized to reduce impact yet provide greater resistance.

 What about using a treadmill in space?

-American astronaut Sunita Williams ran the equivalent of the Boston marathon from the ISS (international space station) in 2007, running at zero gravity.
+American astronaut Sunita Williams ran the equivalent of the Boston marathon from the ISS (international space station) in 2007, running at zero gravity (2).

 Tim Peake replicated this feat in 2016, completing the equivalent of the London Marathon in space.

-As going to space is not affordable for most people, NASA have now launched an anti-gravity treadmill, known as AlterG, emulating the space experience on earth.
+As going to space is not affordable for most people, NASA has now launched an anti-gravity treadmill, known as AlterG, emulating the space experience on earth.

-The main advantage of an anti-gravity treadmill is it being significantly less harsh on the joints, thus making it especially beneficial during injury rehabilitation.
-Gordan Ramsay used one when recovering from an achilles tendon injury, although such machines may still not be affordable for the average person (costing $36,000).
+In our experience, the main advantage of an anti-gravity treadmill is that it is significantly less harsh on the joints (3), thus making it especially beneficial during injury rehabilitation.
+We saw Gordon Ramsay use one when recovering from an achilles tendon injury, although such machines may still not be affordable for the average person (costing $36,000).

-If anti gravity treadmills sound out of this world — virtual reality treadmills take things to a whole new level, enabling users to travel through different universes, thanks to virtual reality headset.
+If anti-gravity treadmills sound out of this world, virtual reality treadmills take things to a whole new level, enabling users to travel through different universes thanks to a virtual reality headset.

-It is interesting how treadmills were first designed as cruel and unusual punishment devices that breaks users thanks to its sheer monotony — and now they are used as a form of entertainment.
+It is interesting how treadmills were first designed as cruel and unusual punishment devices that broke users thanks to their sheer monotony, and now they are used as a form of entertainment.

 treadmill running